mbryzek/schema-evolution-manager/README.md

 ## Publishing a Release

     cd /tmp/sample
-    git tag -a -m "0.0.2" 0.0.2
+    sem-dist

+If you already have a tag:

     sem-dist --tag 0.0.2

 You will now have a single artifict - /tmp/sample/dist/sample-0.0.2.tar.gz - that you can manage in standard deploy process.
 At Gilt Groupe, we upload these artifacts to nexus and then deploy in production by downloading from nexus. scp/rsync work fine as well.

 ## Deploying Schema Changes